hollasch/LSON/README.md

         ]
     }

+If more values are given for a row than were specified in the structure template, they will be ignored.
+If fewer values are given, they will be interpreted as `null`.

-Note that this is not the most efficient way to express CSV, would be more like this:
+As a side note, this is _not_ the most efficient way to express CSV.
+That would be more like this:

     {
         fields: [ key1 key2 key3 ]